Choosing the Right Saddle

 To get started, place your saddle on your pad and place them both on the horse’s back so that you will be sitting where you would if you were riding bareback.
 It may be a little more forward than you are used to.
 The saddle may move slightly depending on horse conformation and movement, once you are mounted and riding, and that’s OK.

 Pull the pad up into the cutback part of the saddle to create an air channel over the spine.
+Watch our short video for more tips on checking your fit at home: How to Check Your Freeform Saddle Fit at Home.

-You do not want your leathers to be placed within 1” of the cutback of the saddle or on the withers of the horses if no cutback.
+You do not want your leathers to be placed within 1” of the cutback of the saddle, or on the withers of the horse if no cutback.
 Then the adjustments begin.
 You will need to tweak your saddle seat and leathers in ¼” increments to find your best balance.
 This may take a few rides.
 When it all comes together you’ll be in balance and in tune with your horse and the horse’s movement.
 It’s way too cool.
 If you feel a bit forward in your seat you may need to move your stirrup leathers a bit forward and your seat a bit back.
 Or you may need a bigger size seat.
 I may ask you for photos of you on your horse to help you out.
 Remember that I’m here to help.
 One of the great things about these saddles is all the wonderful adjustments we can make.

 When you are riding in your new saddle please take small 20 minute rides at first.
 Make sure it is adjusted to both you and your horse before you take off on a long ride.